-eco minerals is created with the most pure, highest quality, ethically sourced minerals in the world.
+eco minerals is created with the most pure, toxin free, highest quality, ethically sourced minerals in the world.

 You can feel the difference on your skin. eco minerals is free from fillers, chemicals, nano particles and animal products.

 eco minerals is proudly Australian made from ethically sourced, pure minerals.
 There are no fillers and no nano particles - just 100% natural ingredients of the highest quality.
 Here is a list of ingredients.
 Rocks and minerals can not be certified organic.- but if we add any botanical ingredients that are organic, they are marked with a star. +/- shows ingredients that may be present depending on colours/shades.
 Because we love animals - all ingredients are Vegan and Cruelty Free.